grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 ### The Review Itself

-Anyway, let's get on with the review.
-There are five defining elements of an urban fantasy setting:
+As I wrote this review I came to the conclusion that there are five core elements of urban fantasy roleplaying games:

-1. Monsters are real
+1. Monsters are real and hidden (goes without saying)
 2. The Darker World
 3. The Conspiracy
 4. Factions
 5. Conflict

-To a lesser extent there are other elements: cosmology, occultism.

-Core themes:

-- Angst
-- Occultism

-There are fictional and meta aspects for each of these elements.
-The fictional aspects add a degree of consistency and realism, they help explain how a world with monsters exists.
-The meta aspects support the fantasy of playing a monster.
+There are fictional and meta aspects for each of these elements, which I'll discuss below.
+The fiction adds a degree of consistency and realism that ground the setting, while the meta aspects support the fantasy of playing a monster.

 #### Everything Sucks